ebird/ebirdst/docs/articles/applications.md

 > within a region.
 This information can be used to identify areas to
 > prioritize for protection or other conservation interventions.

-eBird Status Data Products can used to identify areas of importance for a species or group of species, which can help prioritize areas for protection or other conservation interventions.
+eBird Status Data Products can be used to identify areas of importance for a species or group of species, which can help prioritize areas for protection or other conservation interventions.
 In this context, “areas of importance” refer to those areas within the landscape that have a higher concentration of the given species.
 For this application, we’ll